-- 7. Personal financial status of the business owner/IRS tax returns.etc - 8.
+- Personal financial status of the business owner/IRS tax returns.etc - 8.
 Company financial status / balance sheets and income statements - 9.
 The degree to which the activity is financially and technically feasible - 10.
 Development/Construction details and Budget - 11.
 Schedule, has demonstrated assurance of the success of the activity within specified timeframe? - 12.
-Are there other investors in the activity?
-Has the rick been mitigated?
+Are there other investors in the activity such as Bank Loans?
+Has the risk been mitigated?
 At what level is a Financial Institution investing into the activity?
 Do they have the greater risk in the activity? - 13.
-Is there at least 10% owner equity contribution to the activity?
+Is there at least 10% owner equity Cash contribution to the activity?